AAyinkx/Week-9-Social-Network-Assignment/README.md

 - Overall I am glad i got to practice my use of the docs 😅 just a bit frustrated that it made progress so slow
 - I would have liked to play around more with the error pages and loading page, but that could be something i could maybe add to this project later

 ## What bugs did I encounter? 🪲

 - I feel like i encountered every bug that I was able to encounter this week 😔
 - I had a lot of issues with my laptop due to some slow updates so it kept crashing unfortunately.
-However i managed to get it workingunday afternoon so i was able to get most of the stuff done
+However i managed to get it working on Sunday afternoon so i was able to get most of the stuff done
-- The clerk docs were really useful this week even though i was referencing them every 5
+- The clerk docs were really useful this week even though i was referencing them every 5 minutes
 - I did have a problem with the metadata where it said i couldn't export the main meta data on layout to a client page?
-I don't know if this is a next 15 thinng though because the metadata seemed to work okay last week
+I don't know if this is a next15 thing though because the metadata seemed to work okay last week